-Leigh Hart is super funny - he's also a business genius.
-Here's five lessons
+Leigh Hart is super funny - and a business genius.
+Here's 5 lessons

 For 25 years, Leigh Hart has been a fixture of New Zealand television comedy.
-He has never quite crossed over into the kind of prime time ubiquity of the 7 Days crew, but has operated a with a creative freedom few can match.
+He has never quite crossed over into the kind of prime time ubiquity of the 7 Days crew, but has operated with a creative freedom few can match.

 He got his start playing a character named "That Guy" on Sports Cafe, a chat show which is underappreciated for the crucial role it played in proving surreal comedy could attract large audiences, and thus paved the way for the likes of Havoc, Back of the Y and Pulp Sport.
 Hart was spotted at a party by Marc Ellis and became an emergency ringer who never left.
 He had a weekly slot that developed some bits which have etched themselves into the minds of generations of late-night TV viewers, including Speed Cooking – the product of a hangover and a deadline.